 Aarathi Arumugam – The Party Elves

 We do love a kids’ party, and we love them even more when Aarathi from The Party Elves weaves her magic on them!
 Aarathi left the corporate world to try her own thang as a children’s event planner, and for her, the party never ends (even while starting the business as a mum of a six-month-old).
 She loves helping her clients come up with themes for birthday parties and baby showers, and will arrange everything: the cake, the food, the venue, the entertainment, and even the goodie bags.
 Party on, Aarathi, we love your work!

 A stylist and blogger who also makes a mean raspberry coconut fizz, Charlie Cameron unleashed her creative talents on the Singapore market after having children and moving on from her career as an event producer.
 Her blog will simultaneously give you home envy, birthday party inspo, and a whole new lease on your at-home culinary life.
-Charlie is sharing her styling and social media know-how at workshops via The Assembly Hall, which is all about helping others to stay creative and never stop learning.
-We got a peek into her home and it’s fair to say HoneyKids is loving Lottie is Loving.
+It’s fair to say HoneyKids is loving Lottie is Loving!

 Rae Yun – Oh Happy Fry